Scratching and Other Destructive Behaviors

 Left unchecked, indoor cats can cause significant household destruction.
 Some cats chew on houseplants and eat strange materials like dirt, leather, and wool – a condition known as pica.
 Others use furniture as scratching posts and turn curtains into a playground.
 Your cat’s destructive behavior can be managed by offering your cat more appealing options as well as making former choices less satisfying.

 Scratching is a normal behavior for cats.
 They scratch to remove the dead outer layer of their claws, to mark their territory, to stretch their bodies and flex their feet and claws, to relieve stress, and to expend energy.
-Since scratching is a normal behavior, it is unrealistic to try to stop cats from scratching.
+It is unrealistic to try to stop cats from scratching.
 Alternatively, resolving scratching problems should focus on redirecting the scratching onto appropriate objects.

 Punishment?